dynamsoft-docs/license-server-docs/dshosting/index.md

 ---
 layout: default-layout
-title: Dynamsoft-hosting license tracking
+title: Dynamsoft-hosted license tracking
-keywords: dynamsoft-hosting, license tracking
+keywords: dynamsoft-hosted, license tracking
-description: This page is about license tracking with Dynamsoft-Hosting Dynamsoft License Server
+description: This page is about license tracking with Dynamsoft-Hosted Dynamsoft License Server
-breadcrumbText: Dynamsoft-Hosting License Tracking
+breadcrumbText: Dynamsoft-Hosted License Tracking
 needAutoGenerateSidebar: true
 ---

-# Connect to Dynamsoft-hosting License Server
+# Connect to Dynamsoft-hosted License Server

 > Dynamsoft has its license server deployed to the Amazon's AWS for customers to connect and consume their purchased license seats.
 As the license server is hosted on the cloud, the option only works if your to-be-licensed devices can connect to the internet.

 > If you must keep everything within your intranet, you can instead install the License Server program on your internal server machine.
-Please refer to [Self-hosting License Tracking]({{site.selfhosting}}index.html).
+Please refer to [Self-hosted License Tracking]({{site.selfhosted}}index.html).

 > To learn security features about the License Server, you can refer to [this page]({{site.about}}licensefaq.html).